KxSystems/docs-v1/docs/interfaces/pyq/install.md

 ```bash
 $ unzip ${HOME}/Downloads/macosx.zip -d ${VIRTUAL_ENV}
 ```
-If you have a licensed version of the kdb+, you should create a directory for it first:
+If you have a license for kdb+, create a directory for it first:
 ```bash
 $ mkdir -p ${VIRTUAL_ENV}/q && unzip path/to/m64.zip -d ${VIRTUAL_ENV}/q
 ```